 As part of our vision, which is to bring people in the community together and make their lives better through improved access to health and wellbeing facilities; we want to be able to make our activities accessible to everyone – but we need your help to do so!

-We regularly review your feedback and are aware that, before the second lockdown, many of you were struggling to attend classes and lane swimming sessions due to them getting booked up very quickly.
+We regularly review your feedback and are aware that, before the second lockdown, many of you were struggling to attend classes due to them getting booked up very quickly.
 We had increased the class cancellation window to 3 hours, to try and give those on waiting lists a better chance of attending classes, however we realised that further steps needed to be taken.

 Please see the list of our new booking measures in detail below.